 So we all know that exclusive pumping is HARD, I’ve spoken about it now on numerous occasions and it’s never going to change.
 However, there is plenty of equipment out there to make your pumping journey easier.
 I only wish I’d known about it sooner!
 I say sooner, I’ve only been doing this thing for 6 weeks, but those 6 weeks haven’t exactly been plain sailing!
-In all of the research which I’ve been conducting over those weeks (and believe me there’s been many hours) I’ve found plenty of items which can help and so I’ve put together a list of equipment which I think will make your journey a whole lot simpler and easier.
+In all of the research which I’ve been conducting over those weeks (and believe me there’s been many hours) I’ve found plenty of items which can help and so I’ve put together a list 8 Top essentials for an exclusively pumping Mum which I think will make your journey a whole lot simpler and easier.
 Okay, here goes..

 - A good quality, double breast pump